Introduction

 Linear Trend Line

-The trend line for historical sales for the Television product has been added to the chart.
+The trend line for historical sales for the selected product is displayed in the chart.

 Trend Line